rupalirajesh/rupalirajesh.github.io/_posts/2026-02-12-training-an-llm.md

 training is simply logistic regression on preferences.

 Some key properties are -

-Training is offline.
+  - Training is offline.
 The loss online depends on a static dataset of preferences and $log\pi_{\theta}(y^{\pm},x)$.
 We do not need new rollouts (samples generated from $\pi_{\theta}$).

-The closeness to SFT enforcement is implicit.
+  - The closeness to SFT enforcement is implicit.
 Our inverse RL derivation assumes that $\pi^{*} \propto \pi_{SFT}exp(r/\beta)$.
 So when we optimize preferences, we enforce closeness to SFT.

-Gradients are bounded.
-Let[']{dir="rtl"}s call
+  - Gradients are bounded.
+Let's call
 $\Delta = \beta\lbrack log\pi_{\theta}(y^{+}|x) - log\pi_{\theta}(y^{-}|x)\rbrack$.
 Therefore,
 $\frac{\partial L_{DPO}}{\partial\Delta} = \sigma(\Delta) - 1\epsilon\lbrack - 1,0\rbrack$.